$q$-state Potts ice: Monte Carlo Results for classical models

-To support our analysis of the classical spin ices, we present in this section Monte Carlo data for the $N_c=4$ Potts ices on the square lattice and on the pyrochlore lattice, and the $N_c=6$ Potts ice on the cubic lattice.
-The $N_c=4$ models have been studied numerically in previous works \cite{PhysRevB.52.6628,PhysRevB.86.054411,PhysRevLett.112.020601}; we demonstrate that the $N_c=6$ model possesses the same characteristic signatures of coulomb physics, supporting our claim that emergent coulomb physics is ubiquitous in Potts ice models.
+To support our analysis of the classical spin ices, we present in this section the results of Monte Carlo simulations of the $q=4$ Potts ices on the square lattice and on the pyrochlore lattice, and the $q=6$ Potts ice on the cubic lattice.
+The $q=4$ models have been studied numerically in previous works \cite{PhysRevB.52.6628,PhysRevB.86.054411,PhysRevLett.112.020601}; we demonstrate that the $q=6$ model possesses the same characteristic signatures of Coulomb physics, supporting our claim that emergent Coulomb physics is ubiquitous in Potts ice models.